fivetran/dbt_twitter_organic/README.md

 <details open><summary>Expand for configurations</summary>

 #### Change the Build Schema
-By default, this package builds the GitHub staging models within a schema titled (<target_schema> + `_stg_twitter_organic`) in your target database.
-If this is not where you would like your GitHub staging data to be written to, add the following configuration to your root `dbt_project.yml` file:
+By default, this package builds the Twitter Organic staging models within a schema titled (<target_schema> + `_stg_twitter_organic`) and the Twitter Organic end models in a schema titled (<target_schema> + `twitter_organic`) in your target database.
+If this is not where you would like your Twitter Organic data to be written to, add the following configuration to your root `dbt_project.yml` file:

 ```yml
 models: